-We condition GIF on two renderings, one provides pixel-wise color information (referred to as texture rendering), and the other provides information about the mesh geometry (referred to as normal rendering).
-We obtain a normal rendering by rendering the mesh with a color-coded map of the surface normals $\mathbf{n} = \mathbf{N}(M(\shapecoeff, \posecoeff, \expcoeff))$.
-Both renderings use a scale orthographic projection with the camera parameters provided with each training image.
-For the color rendering, we use the provided inferred lighting parameter and appearance parameter.
+We condition GIF on two renderings, one provides pixel-wise color information (referred to as texture rendering), and the other provides information about geometry (referred to as normal rendering).
+Normal renderings are obtained by rendering the mesh with a color-coded map of the surface normals $\mathbf{n} = \mathbf{N}(M(\shapecoeff, \posecoeff, \expcoeff))$.

+Both renderings use a scaled orthographic projection with the camera parameters provided with each training image.
+For the color rendering, we use the provided inferred lighting and appearance parameter.
 The texture and the normal renderings are concatenated along the color channel and used to condition the generator as shown in Figure~\ref{figure:gif_model}.
 As demonstrated in Section~\ref{sec:experiments}, this conditioning mechanism helps reduce condition cross-talk.